5 New Operators Added Across the Operator Toolbox and Smile Extensions!

 What’s New with Smile

 A common question to ask about your data sets may be: What is the likelihood that the age attribute in my training data set is compatible with the age attribute in my testing data set?
 This question can be answered with the new ‘Compare Distributions’ operator, which is part of the Smile extension.
 The operator takes two ExampleSets and compares the attributes you selected.
 The result is a weight vector with the probability that the two attributes are drawn from the same underlying distribution.
 One major use case for this is drift of concept detection.
 In many cases your data may change over time.
 This can, for example, be caused by wear on your machines.
 In a deployment scenario you want to check if the data is still compatible.
 With this new operator you have now an additional option to do that.

 More Machine Learning options – Random Forest and GBT from Smile for Regression

-Martin Schmitz, PhD, Sales Engineer, RapidMiner.
+Martin Schmitz, PhD is RapidMiner's Head of Data Science Services.
 Martin studied physics at TU Dortmund University and joined RapidMiner in 2014.
 During his career as a researcher, Martin was part of the IceCube Neutrino Observatory located at the geographic South pole.
 Using RapidMiner on IceCube data, he studied the most violent phenomena in the universe like super massive black holes and gamma ray bursts.
 Being part of several interdisciplinary research centers, Martin dived into computer science, mathematics and statistics and taught data science and the use of RapidMiner.
-He currently works as Head of Data Science Services at RapidMiner.